harshdespande/Weather_app/README.md

 - Displays the current temperature, weather description, feels-like temperature, and humidity.
 - Clean and responsive UI with a gradient background and card-based design.
 - Error handling for invalid city names or API failures.
+- You need to create your apikey in OpenWeatherMap API.

 ## Screenshots